subhylahiri/numpy_linalg_extras/README.md

 * `gufuncs.qr_pinv`:
     Use QR/LQ decomposition in `raw` form from previous use.
 * `gufuncs.rmatmul`
     Reversed version of `matmul`.
-Used by `invarray`, otherwise not useful for the user.
+Used by `invarray`, otherwise not useful.
 * `gufuncs.rtrue_tivide`:
     Reversed version of `np.true_divide`.
-Used by `pinvarray` and `invarray`, otherwise not useful for the user.
+Used by `pinvarray` and `invarray`, otherwise not useful.

 ## Wrappers